-I. Enforcement of Subpoenas and Examination Before a District Judge: If any witness, including the Respondent, fails or refuses to appear or to produce the things named in the subpoena, or refuses to be sworn or to affirm or to testify, the witness may be compelled to appear and produce tangible evidence and to testify at a hearing before a district judge of the county in which the subpoena was served.
-The application for such a hearing is to be styled "In re: Hearing Before The District Grievance Committee."
+- I. Enforcement of Subpoenas and Examination Before a District Judge: If any witness, including the Respondent, fails or refuses to appear or to produce the things named in the subpoena, or refuses to be sworn or to affirm or to testify, the witness may be compelled to appear and produce tangible evidence and to testify at a hearing before a district judge of the county in which the subpoena was served.
+The application for such a hearing is to be styled "In re: Hearing Before The District \\\\\\ Grievance Committee."
 The court shall order a time, date, and place for the hearing and shall notify the Commission, the Respondent, and the witness.
 Unless the Respondent requests a public hearing, the proceedings before the court shall be closed and all records relating to the hearing shall be sealed and made available only to the Commission, the Respondent, or the witness.
-If the witness fails or refuses to appear, testify, or produce such tangible evidence, he or she shall be punished for civil contempt.
-JE.
-Right to Counsel: The Respondent and the Complainant may, if they so choose, have counsel present during any evidentiary hearing.

-K. Alternative Dispute Resolution: Upon motion made or otherwise, the Evidentiary Panel Chair may order the Commission and the Respondent to participate in mandatory alternative dispute resolution as provided by Chapter 154 of the Civil Practice and Remedies Code or as otherwise provided by law when deemed appropriate.

-LF.
-Evidence: The Respondent, the Complainant, individually or through his or her counsel if represented, and the Chief Disciplinary CounselCommission, through the Chief Disciplinary Counsel, may, if they so choose, offer evidence, examine witnesses and present argument confront witnesses, including the Complainant.
-Cross Witness examination may be conducted only by the Commission, the Respondent, or his or her counsel, and by the Chief Disciplinary Counsel., and the panel members.
+If the witness fails or refuses to appear, testify, or produce such tangible evidence, he or she shall be punished for civil contempt. - J. Right to Counsel: The Respondent and the Complainant may, if they so choose, have counsel present during any evidentiary hearing. - K. Alternative Dispute Resolution: Upon motion made or otherwise, the Evidentiary Panel Chair may order the Commission and the Respondent to participate in mandatory alternative dispute resolution as provided by Chapter 154 of the Civil Practice and Remedies Code or as otherwise provided by law when deemed appropriate. - L. Evidence: The Respondent, individually or through his or her counsel if represented, and the Commission, through the Chief Disciplinary Counsel, may, if they so choose, offer evidence, examine witnesses and present argument.
+Witness examination may be conducted only by the Commission, the Respondent, and the panel members.
 The inability or failure to exercise this opportunity does not abate or preclude further proceedings.
-The Evidentiary Panel chair shall admit all such probative and relevant evidence as he or she deems necessary for a fair and complete hearing, generally in accord with the Texas Rules of Evidence; provided, however, that admission or exclusion of evidence shall be in the discretion of the Evidentiary Panel chair and no ruling upon the evidence shall be a basis for reversal solely because it fails to strictly comply with the Texas Rules of Evidence.
+The Evidentiary Panel chair shall admit all such probative and relevant evidence as he or she deems necessary for a fair and complete hearing, generally in accord with the Texas Rules of Evidence; provided, however, that admission or exclusion of evidence shall be in the discretion of the Evidentiary Panel chair and no ruling upon the evidence shall be a basis for reversal solely because it fails to strictly comply with the Texas Rules of Evidence. - M. Burden of Proof: The burden of proof is upon the Commission for Lawyer Discipline to prove the material allegations of the Evidentiary Petition by a preponderance of the evidence. - N. Record of the Hearing: A verbatim record of the proceedings will be made by a certified shorthand reporter in a manner prescribed by the Board of Disciplinary Appeals.
+In the event of an appeal from the Evidentiary Panel to the Board of Disciplinary Appeals, the party initiating the appeal shall pay the costs of preparation of the transcript.
+Such costs shall be taxed at the conclusion of the appeal by the Board of Disciplinary Appeals.